 Ready to Drink Coffee

-You’ll find both hot, and cold coffee in the kombini (convenience stores) like 7-11, Family Mart or Lawson, or the many, many vending machines you’ll find on the streets.
+You’ll find both hot and cold coffee in the kombini (convenience stores) like 7-11, Family Mart, Lawson, or the many, many vending machines you’ll find on the streets.

 It’s pretty easy to spot, as it’s usually written in English as well as Japanese, but just in case, the Japanese word for coffee is コーヒー – pronounced koohii